 Warm up is 5:30 minutes long and consists of arm circles to the side then overhead, hip circles, good mornings (dynamic bending and straightening at the waist with straight legs and hands behind head), sumo squats, spiderman crawls (in high plank bring foot to hand on same side of body).
 The cool down is 6 minutes long and stretches hips, hip flexors, shoulders, hamstrings, lats, arms and chest.

 Workout #1 Strength is 36 minutes long, 5:30 minute warm up, 24:30 minute training time and 6 minute stretch.
 Strength consists of 12 exercises.
 The exercises start out fairly easy and work their way up to more advanced (some very advanced).
-One thing to be aware of is that, just like in his other workout DVDs, every move Mark does is slow and controlled, so even exercises that are you accustomed to being easy are harder when Mark is leading.
+One thing to be aware of is that, just like in his other workout DVDs, every move Mark does is slow and controlled, so even exercises that you are accustomed to being easy are harder when Mark is leading.
 Exercises: 1.
 Iron Crosses (also called Windshield Wipers; lay on back, arms out at side, legs straight to ceiling; bring legs side to side, turning head in opposite direction), 2.
 Pointers (on hands and knees alternate pointing opposite arm and leg), 3.
 Mountain Climbers bringing knee underneath you to opposite elbow), 5.
 Thumbs Up (lay on stomach with chin/face off mat, arms straight to side with thumbs pointing to ceiling; raise hands/arms squeezing shoulder blades together; about halfway through you bring your arms to the front and raise and lower, then bring them back to the sides for the last few reps), 6.
 Pointers Push-Up Variation (same as #2 but you will be in plank), 7.
 Hip Raisers (sit on bottom with legs straight out in front of you and hands flat on ground by hips; push your hips up to the ceiling, bending legs and digging heels into ground so you are in crab, then lower hips back to ground), 8.
 Air Plunges (lay flat on back, arms straight and next to side of body, finger pressed into ground and legs straight up to ceiling; using your abdomenals and your arms (via the fingers pressed into the ground) press your hips into the air), 9.
 Side Plank Hip Raises, 10.
 Inverse Push-Ups (this is a backbend!
 Yes, lay on your back and go from back to backbend, over and over again–tough! the yoga name for this is Upward Bow or Wheel), 11.
 Mountain Climbers bringing knee outside of body to shoulder on same side, 12.
 Swimmers (lay on stomach with head/chin off mat and arms straight in front of you; alternate raising opposite arms/legs).

 Workout #2 Endurance is 34:30 minutes long, 5:30 minute warm up, 23 minute training time and 6 minute stretch.
 “Endurance” in this workout means lots of reps.
 I loved this workout.
 Strength was ok, but Endurance was tough and had me dripping sweat into my eyes, kind of blinding me.
 But I didn’t want to stop to wipe the sweat because the whole point is not stopping during an exercise but enduring till he tells you to stop.
 Now, the moves aren’t difficult or complex (I take that back–the last exercise is!), but man do they add up.
 I was worn out.
 The workout consists of 7 exercises and you do each exercise for 3 minutes.
 You get a short break between each exercise.
 Exercises: 1.
 Reverse Lunges w/ a Twist (hands behind head, reverse lunge and twist torso toward front leg; alternate legs); 2.
 4 Count (burpee to the count of 4); 3.
 Side Lunge (alternating side lunges bringing straight arms in front of you at bottom of move); 4.
 8 Count Body Builder (burpee and while in plank, do a push up, plank jack, then come back to standing–all to count of 8); 5.
 One Legged Romanian deadlift (balance move; bend over with straight back while raising one leg straight behind you and touch the ground with one hand; you do this twice on each leg, touching the ground first with right hand, then doing it again and touch the ground with left hand; do the same thing on the other leg); 6.
 Burpee (squat, do burpee and jump at top of move); 7.
 Prisoner Get Up (start standing with hands behind head; step back with one leg and lower onto knee then tuck the foot to the side and roll onto back, bending other leg for some momentum and roll back up to standing, never using your hands).